VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 		        self.file.write(f"<li><p>{item['text']}</p><p>{item['author']}</p><p>{', '.join(item['tags'])}</p></li>")     # extracted data is stored in a list format return item

-This code formats the fields and stores the extracted data into two files, `quotes.json` and `quotes.html`.
+This code formats the fields and stores the extracted data into two files, `quotes.json` and `quotes.html`, in JSON and HTML format respectively.

-6. Open `scrapy_test/spiders`, then create `scrapy_code.py`.
+6. Open `scrapy_test/spiders`, then create `scrapy_code.py` file here.
 This file will include spider classes to define URLs to crawl, process answers, and retrieve data using XPath or CSS selectors.
 The item classes in `items.py` are used by the spider.

 		import scrapy
 		from scrapy_test.items import ScrapyTestItem